 Petition for Child Custody and Parenting Time

 Child custody is a hotly contested issue in most divorce cases.
 Strong emotions can make it difficult for parents to work together to develop a custody plan based on their child’s best interest.
 This is when a trained mediator can be particularly helpful.
-Learn more about mediation and how I can help you and your child’s other parent reach a child custody / parenting time agreement that is acceptable to all parties.
+Learn more about mediation and how we can help you and your child’s other parent reach a child custody / parenting time agreement that is acceptable to all parties.

-I assist clients with Kansas child custody modifications when a change in circumstances requires a change in parenting time or custody, such as:
+We assist clients with Kansas child custody modifications when a change in circumstances requires a change in parenting time or custody, such as: